wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 ![][17]

-###Deploy your web sites to the apache server
+###Deploy your web applications to the apache server
-Once you have setup the LAMP stack successfully, you can deploy your existing web site to the Apache web server (your virtual machine).
-It is the same steps as deploying an existing web site on a physical web server.
+Once you have setup the LAMP stack successfully, you can deploy your existing web application to the Apache web server (your virtual machine).
+It is the same steps as deploying an existing web application on a physical web server.

 -	The root of the webserver is located at **/var/www/html**.
 You should grant privileges to the users who need to upload files to this folder.
 The following example shows how to add write permission to a group named lampappgroup and put the azureuser user name in this group: